From Academy Award Nominee Robert Bilheimer

 A Film Series About Global Forced Migration

 The second film in the series, Running to Stand Still-Childhood Interrupted at the U.S. Borders, will address the issues of marginalization, dehumanization, and systematic exclusion, in more depth than Oh Mercy.
 The film focuses on how family units become fractured—sometimes irreparably—during the forced migration experience, and how the dangers and uncertainties of the migratory journey impacts children, especially.
 As well as within the children, the hope lies in the tireless determination of thousands of activists, advocates, and volunteers for whom the status quo is unacceptable.
 We depend on them to show us the humane way forward.
-Heart of the Matter is on track for release in the fourth quarter of 2021.
+Running is on track for release in 2023.
 The third film, Waiting For Home, is about the nearly one million Rohingya now living in Cox’s Bazar in Bangladesh, following their expulsion from Myanmar on August 25, 2017 by the government of Nobel Laureate Aung Soo Kyi.

-An underlying focus and concern in all the films in the Running series will be on children, who as always bear the brunt of human rights abuses, from multiple forms of violence, to lives lost to the human trafficking industry, to malnutrition and neglect, to separation from families—all of which have long-lasting impacts on children’s brain development and ability to thrive.
+An underlying focus and concern in all the films in the series will be on children, who as always bear the brunt of human rights abuses, from multiple forms of violence to lives lost to the human trafficking industry, to malnutrition and neglect, to separation from families—all of which have long-lasting impacts on children’s brain development and ability to thrive.
 In the end, it is the children of Oh Mercy to whom we will have to answer when this chapter of our history as a human family is finally written.